Khalid-hassa/Global-Tech-Layoffs-/README.md

 # Global-Tech-Layoffs-

-This global tech layoffs Power BI is built over real layoff dataset around the world.
+This global tech layoffs Power BI dashboard is built on real-world dataset around the world.
 The dashboard helps to analyze the trend of tech layoffs in different industies between 2020 - 2025.
-The dashboard contains of three page "Overview", "Detailed Overview" and "Company & Country" with different charts and visual, which makes anyone to easiy understand the raw data to meaningful insights.
+The dashboard contains of three page "Overview", "Detailed Overview" and "Company & Country" with different charts and visual, which makes anyone to easily understand the raw data to meaningful insights.

 ## Project Overview